paulaguijarro/github-boards-with-twilio/README.md

 # AUTOMATING MY TASKS USING GITHUB & TWILIO

-This is an automatic system to organize tasks on a Kanban board.
-You can use it to share a collaborative board with other people or to keep track of your own personal tasks.
+This is a simple app to automatically organize tasks on a Kanban board.
+You can use it when sharing a collaborative board with other people or to keep track of your own personal tasks.
 You can add simple cards to the 'to do' column wherever you are thanks to Twilio Programmable SMS.
 You will also receive a weekly summary on your phone with the tasks you have completed and these will be archived to clear the board.